 You can’t beat free exercise equipment, when it comes to pulling-up you’re usually sorted pretty good at most parks or beaches, as they’ll have a pull-up bar or two every kilometre, where I live anyway.
 But when it comes to pulling in (rowing) things become a bit more difficult, you’ll need resistance from a kettlebell or a rowing machine, and you can also use your bodyweight with a TRX.
 The TRX is actually a really great tool to work the back and perform rowing exercises.

 My favourite type of pulling-in is that with the rowing machine at CrossFit, I love it, not only is it great for your back, it’s also great for your cardio.
-I came across a cool website called The Fitness Folder which has a great review on rowing machines, they’ve listed 10 reviews and also provide links for purchasing, go check it out if you’re after a new rowing machine for your home or box.
+The Fitness Folder has 10 reviews on good rowing machines if you’re after a new rowing machine for your home or box.
+Below is a great explanatory video where I break down all the angles and other details for rowing with kettlebells.

 If you want to know more about bent-over-rows, I wrote an article about how important the angles are, you should check it out, in a nutshell, it talks about how the angle dictates whether you’re working the muscles you want to be working, your rear delts, or the biceps which are better worked with another exercise like chin-ups.

-Here’s a video where I row with the torsenator https://youtu.be/BoAWaClcosU?t=1m3s
+Here’s a video where I demonstrate rows with the torsenator https://youtu.be/BoAWaClcosU?t=1m3s

 Below is a video demonstrating kettlebell alternating dead rows.

-The following is of a bodyweight beach workout I did and includes a couple of pull-up variations.
+The following is a video of a bodyweight beach workout I designed and includes a couple of great pull-up variations.

 Have fun rowing and pulling!
 And as always, your comments and feedback below or on this Facebook post here.